St. James Town: History

 After the provincial health care restructuring of the mid-1990s, the Princess Margaret Hospital site on Sherbourne Street became available.
 In 2001, the City of Toronto launched a major initiative to add social amenities in the area and began the construction of a new Toronto Public Library branch and community centre, which opened in 2004 at the corner of Sherbourne and Wellesley.
 Lanterra Developments has also proposed plans to replace some of the remaining Victorian homes in St. James Town with several more towers.

 On September 24, 2010, a fire broke out on the 24th floor of 200 Wellesley St. East (the white building behind the library and community centre).
 Fourteen people were taken to hospital due to injuries, including three firefighters and two children.
 Three of the injuries were classed as serious.
 The cause of the fire was determined to be a cigarette thrown from a balcony above.

 In 2013, St. James Town became the host of the world's tallest mural, pending approval by Guinness.

 On August 21, 2018, a fire broke out in an electrical box at 650 Parliament St. Two people suffered only minor injuries, but the entire building, containing 1,500 or more people, had to be evacuated.
 It took six hours to douse the flames.
 Reports indicated that evacuees would have to wait "several days" before they would be allowed to return.
 As of May 2019, re-occupancy had been postponed to late that year due to the complexities of restoration work, including the discovery of a "minor amount" of asbestos.

+During the heat dome in June 2024, one of the towers had the water supply cut for 13 hours due to an emergency.